 With that in mind, there are some things you can do to help kids settle down to sleep on Christmas Eve so that Santa can fill up their stockings undisturbed.

 What should Christmas Eve look like?

-Don’t reduce naps on Christmas Eve in a bid to make them tired at bedtime in the hope of a more smooth bedtime.
-If your little one is under 2, daytime sleep is essential for a restful night.
-An overtired baby at bedtime can lead to more upset and a restless night.
+One sure tip not to make your little one overtired is by not reducing naps or daytime sleep on Christmas Eve in a bid to make them tired at bedtime.
+Daytime sleep is essential for a restful night and an overtired baby at bedtime can lead to more upset and a restless night.

 Preparing for Santa’s Arrival

 Santa is a pro at timing his arrival!
 But if we were going to offer him some extra tips, it would be to fill stockings at the end of their cot or bed, when little ones are in their deepest sleep.